 Consult a doctor.
-If the doctor thinks your child has been infected, he/she will likely start antibiotic treatment.
-If the diagnosis is uncertain, a blood test might be ordered.
+If the doctor thinks your child has been infected, he may order a blood test.
 But because the blood test can yield false-negative results during the first month after infection, the doctor may repeat the test in four to eight weeks if there is still a suspicion of disease.